AnesBenmerzoug/AnesBenmerzoug.github.io/content/posts/mlflow-model-versioning.md

 If we were to stop here we would just say that the first classifier is better than the second one and that could be true, but can this result be trusted?

-To verify that we construct the following confusion matrix:
+To verify that we construct the following [confusion matrix][Confusion Matrix]:

 |                 | Model 2 Correct | Model 2 Wrong |
 |-----------------|-----------------|---------------|